-One is about concentrating while listening to music, why and how is it possible that music can help us to concentrate.
+One is about concentrating while listening to music, and why and how music can help us concentrate.
 Doing two things at the same time should logically be counterproductive.
 But it appears that studying and listening to music, for example, is actually helping us to focus better.

 The second article is called “Want to ‘train your brain’?
 Forget apps, learn a musical instrument”.

-I want to talk to you a bit about this one, and the reasons why I mention that two articles are because I hope that you will feel the need to read them because they are really interesting.
+I want to talk to you a bit about this one, and the reasons why I mention that two articles are because I hope that you will feel the need to read them.
+They are really interesting.

 So music is definitely better for your brain than apps… Wow, What a surprise really!?!?

-I realized that students waiting for their lessons with a phone or a tablet (especially children) are generally more hyper and less concentrate during the lesson.
+I realized that students waiting for their lessons with a phone or a tablet (especially children) are generally more hyper and less concentrated during the lesson.

 But let’s go back to the main subject.